wadehammes/base-css4-wordpress/wp-content/plugins/wordfence/readme.txt

-=== Wordfence Security ===
+=== Wordfence Security - Firewall & Malware Scan ===
 Contributors: mmaunder
-Tags: security, firewall, login security, limit login attempts, malware scanner, antivirus, web application firewall, block hackers, country blocking, clean hacked site, blacklist, waf
+Tags: security, firewall, malware scanner, web application firewall, antivirus, block hackers, country blocking, clean hacked site, blacklist, waf, login security
 Requires at least: 3.9
-Tested up to: 4.9.1
+Tested up to: 4.9.2
-Stable tag: 6.3.22
+Stable tag: 7.0.1

 Secure your website with the most comprehensive WordPress security plugin.
 Firewall, malware scan, blocking, live traffic, login security & more.

 == Description ==

-= THE MOST POPULAR WORDPRESS SECURITY PLUGIN =
+### THE MOST POPULAR WORDPRESS FIREWALL & SECURITY SCANNER

-Wordfence Security is 100% free and open-source security software supported by a large team dedicated exclusively to WordPress security.
-A deep set of features makes Wordfence the most comprehensive WordPress security solution available:
+Wordfence includes an endpoint firewall and malware scanner that were built from the ground up to protect WordPress.
+Our Threat Defense Feed arms Wordfence with the newest firewall rules, malware signatures and malicious IP addresses it needs to keep your website safe.
+Rounded out by a suite of additional features, Wordfence is the most comprehensive WordPress security solution available.

+#### WORDPRESS FIREWALL
+* Web Application Firewall identifies and blocks malicious traffic.
+Built and maintained by a large team focused 100% on WordPress security.
+* [Premium] Real-time firewall rule and malware signature updates via the Threat Defense Feed (free version is delayed by 30 days).
+* [Premium] Real-time IP Blacklist blocks all requests from the most malicious IPs, protecting your site while reducing load.
+* Protects your site at the endpoint, enabling deep integration with WordPress.
+Unlike cloud alternatives does not break encryption, cannot be bypassed and cannot leak data.
+* Integrated malware scanner blocks requests that include malicious code or content.
-* Firewall blocks complex and brute force attacks
+* Protection from brute force attacks by limiting login attempts, enforcing strong passwords and other login security measures.

-* Security Scan alerts you quickly in the event of a security issue
-* Threat Defense Feed keeps Wordfence up to date with the latest security data
-* Robust login security features
-* Configurable security alerts
-* Gain insight into traffic and hack attempts
-* Security incident recovery tools
+#### WORDPRESS SECURITY SCANNER
+* Malware scanner checks core files, themes and plugins for malware, bad URLs, backdoors, SEO spam, malicious redirects and code injections.
+* [Premium] Real-time malware signature updates via the Threat Defense Feed (free version is delayed by 30 days).
+* Compares your core files, themes and plugins with what is in the WordPress.org repository, checking their integrity and reporting any changes to you.
+* Repair files that have changed by overwriting them with a pristine, original version.
+Delete any files that don’t belong easily within the Wordfence interface.
+* Checks your site for known security vulnerabilities and alerts you to any issues.
+Also alerts you to potential security issues when a plugin has been closed or abandoned.
+* Checks your content safety by scanning file contents, posts and comments for dangerous URLs and suspicious content.
+* [Premium] Checks to see if your site or IP have been blacklisted for malicious activity, generating spam or other security issue.

+#### SECURITY TOOLS
+* With Live Traffic, monitor visits and hack attempts not shown in other analytics packages in real time; including origin, their IP address, the time of day and time spent on your site.
+* [Premium] Stop brute force attacks permanently by using two factor authentication, one of the most secure forms of remote system authentication available.
+* [Premium] Password Audit ensures your passwords are strong by simulating a hack attempt using our password auditing GPU cluster.
+* The free version of Wordfence includes an excellent comment spam filter.
+[Premium] An advanced comment spam filter is automatically enabled for premium customers.
+* Block attackers by IP or build advanced rules based on IP Range, Hostname, User Agent and Referrer.
+[Premium] Country blocking available with Wordfence Premium.

 == Installation ==